On the stability of utilitarian aggregation

 \subsection{Two more examples}

-Suppose that preferences are modeled within the Anscombe-Aumann framework as described in Example \ref{example SEU 1}.
-It is well known (see \cite{seidenfeld1989} and \cite{mongin1995,mongin1998}) that, in this setting, the standard Pareto conditions can be overly restrictive.
-In particular, they may preclude the existence of non-dictatorial aggregation rules in cases where the individual utilities exhibit a rich structure.
+Suppose preferences are modeled in the Anscombe-Aumann framework, as described in Example \ref{example SEU 1}.
+As shown by \cite{seidenfeld1989} and \cite{mongin1995,mongin1998}, the standard Pareto conditions can be overly restrictive in this setting.
+In particular, the Pareto conditions may rule out non-dictatorial aggregation rules when individual utilities exhibit a rich structure.

 Consider the case of a finite set $S$ of states.
 Suppose that, for each $j = 0, 1, \dots, N$, preferences $\pref_{j}$ are represented by a utility function of the form